Karannkoli/Coffee-Quality-Analysis/README.md

 1️⃣ Download the .pbix file.
 2️⃣ Open it in Power BI Desktop.
 3️⃣ Interact with filters and visuals to explore insights.
+1️⃣ Download and open the `.pbix` file in **Power BI Desktop**
+2️⃣ Interact with slicers to filter data
+3️⃣ Click the **toggle button** to show/hide the detailed table
+4️⃣ Explore trends and insights from dynamic charts
 ---

 ## 📂 Dataset